coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/generating-keys-for-the-block-producing-node.md

 Change the <**startKesPeriod**> value accordingly.

 {% hint style="info" %}
 Your stake pool requires an operational certificate to verify that the pool has the authority to run.
-For more details on operational certificates, see the section _Operational Certificates_ in the topic [Creating a Stake Pool](https://testnets.cardano.org/en/testnets/cardano/get-started/creating-a-stake-pool/) in the official [Cardano Testnet](https://testnets.cardano.org/en/testnets/cardano/overview/) documentation.
+For more details on operational certificates, see the topic [Issuing a New Operational Certificate](../part-iv-administration/issuing-new-opcert.md).
 {% endhint %}

 {% tabs %}